 No, a course cannot be both selected for CR/NC grading and designated for honors credit.
 Students electing CR/NC grading will not maintain the "H" designation for the course.

-I am having trouble understanding this new system of online delivery.
+I am having trouble with my online classes and need some assistance.
 Where can I get some help?

 Here are some great resources on campus that can provide you with some tips for learning online:

 What if I do not have access to the necessary computer technology to participate in my online classes, cannot access the software required by my course, or have a poor Internet connection?